BoltApp/bolt-magento2/README.md

 used to open the Bolt Payment Popup typically on Shopping cart and product pages
 + **Publishable Key - Payment Only**
 used to open the Bolt Payment Popup typically on checkout pages
++ **Publishable Key - Back Office**
+used to open the Bolt Payment Popup typically on the admin order creation page
 + **Sandbox Mode**
 setting up testing vs. production execution environment
 + **Replace Button Selectors**